GwendolyneFreddy/butchery/README.md

 &#9755;</span> This component improves stats, saving throws, hit points and skill points of a few generic creatures (orc and ogre fighters at the beginning, and many animals and other creatures as of version 5.0.0).
 Most of them have now a barbarian or berserker kit, a weapon which suits their avatars, etc. but I often keep their vanilla level.
 But you will need to install Stratagems for these creatures to use their special abilities.

-Enemy skeletons and mummies' abilities are standardised: they still have 100% resistance to electricity and cold and 10% magic resistance per level.
+Enemy skeletons and mummies' abilities are standardized: they still have 100% resistance to electricity and cold and 10% magic resistance per level.
 Their resistance to missile attacks is 90%.
 This makes them fearsome foes.

 In addition, some of the "half-bosses" have had their combat stats and equipment upgraded a bit (Ilyich in particular).